From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 How does fur farming connect to pandemics?

-The coronavirus has in fact been documented on numerous mink farms in several countries, including 11 mink farms in the United States, including in Utah and Wisconsin, 166 mink farms in Denmark, 68 in the Netherlands, one in Spain, one in Sweden, and an unknown number in Italy.
+The coronavirus has in fact been documented on numerous mink farms in several countries, including 11 mink farms in the United States, 166 mink farms in Denmark, 68 in the Netherlands, one in Spain, one in Sweden, and an unknown number in Italy.

 What can I do to help stop this cruelty?